-The assessment of whether the information constitutes Inside Information must be company-specific, taking into account, among other things, the previous share price performance, industry affiliation, and market trends.
+The assessment of whether the information constitutes Inside Information must be companyspecific, taking into account, among other things, the previous share price performance, industry affiliation, and market trends.
 Consequently, there may be an obligation to disclose information in the following situations:

-- > orders or investment decisions;
+- orders or investment decisions;

-- > co-operation agreements or other material agreements;
+- ➤ co-operation agreements or other material agreements;

+- new issues and capital raisings;

-- > price or exchange rate changes;
+- price or exchange rate changes;

+- ➤ acquisition and divestments,

-- > credit losses or customer losses;
+- credit losses or customer losses;

 - > new joint ventures;

-- research results;
+- \triangleright research results;

 - > commencement or settlement of legal disputes and relevant court decisions;

-- > financial difficulties;
+- financial difficulties;

 - decisions taken by authorities;

 - > shareholder agreements known to the Company which may affect the transferability of the Shares;

 - liquidity provider agreements;

-- information regarding subsidiaries and affiliated companies; and
+- > information regarding subsidiaries and affiliated companies; and

-- > forecasts and changes to forecasts.
+- ➢ forecasts and changes to forecasts.